-We have audited the financial statements of the corporation on pages 10 to 20, that comprise the statement of financial position as at 30 June 2024, statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information.
+We have audited the financial statements of the Corporation on pages 10 to 20, that comprise the statement of financial position as at 30 June 2025, the statement of comprehensive revenue and expense, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include material accounting policy information and other explanatory information.

-In our opinion the financial statements of the corporation:
+In our opinion the financial statements of the Corporation:

-- present fairly, in all material respects: - its financial position as at 30 June 2024; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Standards Reduced Disclosure Regime.
+- present fairly, in all material respects: - its financial position as at 30 June 2025; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with the Public Benefit Entity Standards Reduced Disclosure Regime.

-Our audit was completed on 16 September 2024.
+Our audit was completed on 20 August 2025.
 This is the date at which our opinion is expressed.